Why should you get tested?

 - Are HIV positive.

-- Have experienced pre-cancerous or cancerous changes in your cervix, vulva or vagina due to HPV.
-You may be at greater risk for an anal HPV infection due the anatomical proximity of the anus and vagina.
+- Have experienced pre-cancerous or cancerous changes in your cervix, vulva or vagina.
+You may be at greater risk for an anal HPV infection because of the anatomical proximity of the anus and vagina.

 Consider Oral testing if you: